Aurelien-Pelissier/High-Harmonic-Generation/README.md

 ## Running the code

-In the folder, all the MATLAB files starting with "main" are different simulations of the HHG process to study the influence of various parameters such as intensity, pressure or gas velocity.
+In the source code folder, all the MATLAB files starting with "main" are different simulations of the HHG process to study the influence of various parameters such as intensity, pressure or gas velocity.
 However, the basic code to run the simulation is the following:

 ```matlab